ehsan11100/AdGuard/DHCP.md

 255] range.
 See also [RFC 2132, sec.
 3][rfc-2132].

 In accordance with [RFC 2131, sec.
-4.3.1][rfc-2131], these options override the default options set by Adguard Home.
+4.3.1][rfc-2131], these options override the default options' values set by Adguard Home and requested by a client.
 Which means that if you want to set DNS server addresses using option `6`, you should also add Adguard Home's own addresses there.
 Otherwise, AdGuard Home's filtering won't work for the DHCP clients who receive these DNS server addresses.

+Option `del` has been added in **v0.107.12**.
+It is used to unconditionally remove options from the server's responses, which may lead to weird behaviors.
+Use with caution.
+On example where this option is useful is when a client doesn't accept a lease because of an option, see [issue 4337].

  *  The `hex` format is: